DIMO-Network/device-data-api/README.md

 `docker compose up -d`
 You will also need local psql instance running, eg. via brew services.

+If you only need to work on the gRPC side, leave the KAFKA_BROKERS and PORT setting empty.
+The only dependencies in this mode are:
+- psql
+- device-definitions grpc

 If you are working on the data download endpoint, copy and paste the following into the terminal (this creates a bucket on your local s3 instance):

 ```